Arche Resonance Theory

 15.3 The Geometric Expression of Amplitude

-The mapping is now complete.
-Uniform amplitude distribution across the tiling produces flat geometry: a regular triangular lattice at every scale, with symmetric boundary conditions throughout.
-Non-uniform amplitude distribution produces curved geometry: a deformed lattice in which the degree and direction of curvature at any location is determined by the local amplitude gradient.
+The mapping is now complete in outline.
+Uniform amplitude distribution yields flat geometry, a regular triangular lattice with symmetric boundaries throughout.
+Non-uniform amplitude distribution yields curved geometry, a deformed lattice whose local direction and degree of bending are determined by amplitude gradients.

 15.4 What This Implies

-The framework has not yet derived any specifically physical field theory at this stage.
-What has been established is the pre-physical structural result: amplitude concentration deforms the projected tiling, and that deformation propagates through the lattice according to the interference logic already in place.
-The explicit physical interpretation of that deformation belongs to the physics volume rather than the metaphysical one.
+No fully physical field theory has been derived at this stage.
+What has been derived is a pre-physical structural result: amplitude concentration deforms the projected tiling, and that deformation propagates through the lattice according to interference.
+The explicit physical reading belongs to the physics volume.

 Section 16: The Geometry of the Complete Tiling